 The section is displayed only if one or more custom inventory fields have been defined for your site.
-If such fields have been defined, each field is listed, enabling you to set up a criterion for a given field that filters inventory by the field's value.
+If such fields have been defined, each field is listed, enabling you to set up a criterion for a given field that filters inventory by the field's value (or its lack of value).